KevinGastelum/MyPersonal-LLM/README.md

-# Building an LLM from Scratch step by step
+# Building a GPT-like LLM from Scratch step by step

 ## [Step 1 - Experimenting with Text files](1.bigramModel.ipynb)